tanmaysarkar9718/Database-Project/README.md

 # Database-Project
-Project on Employee Database and Payroll Management System
+Project on Employee Database and Payroll Management System using oracle mysql